libp2p/docs/content/concepts/pubsub/overview.md

 - **Decentralized Chat and Video Conferencing**: Peers can create and join specific chat rooms or video conference rooms and publish and receive real-time messages and audio/video streams.

-## Publish-Subscribe in libp2p
+## Publish/Subscribe in libp2p

 The PubSub system in libp2p allows peers to congregate around topics of interest and communicate in real-time.
 Peers can express interest in one or more topics and send and receive messages on these topics.
-Messages are broadcasted to all the peers that have subscribed to a specific topic, ensuring that all interested parties receive the message.

 While the PubSub system in libp2p is scalable and fault-tolerant, P2P-based PubSub systems pose new challenges.
 One of the main challenges is ensuring that messages are delivered to all interested parties promptly and efficiently.
 This is particularly challenging in large and dynamic networks, where the topology and the set of subscribers can change frequently.

-To address many of these challenges, libp2p uses a PubSub protocol called [GossipSub](gossipsub.md), a gossip-based protocol named after the fact that peers gossip to each other about which messages they have seen, and uses this information to maintain a message delivery network.
+To address this challenge and many others (described here), libp2p uses a PubSub protocol called [GossipSub](gossipsub.md), a gossip-based protocol named after the fact that peers gossip to each other about which messages they have seen, and uses this information to maintain a message delivery network.

 Learn more about GossipSub [here](gossipsub.md).